Ahhgust/Demixtify/Readme.md

 And in hindsight, I used c11 threads (where I should have used c++11 threads), which despite being part of the C11 standard, C11 threads don't have a lot of support and can making compiling the code difficult on older systems (ubuntu 18.04, I'm looking at you!)
+*Update.
+I know support both c++11 threads and c11 threads.
+So yay for that.
+Older systems, as well as msys2, are now supported*
 <br>
 <br>
 If you wish to compile the code, here is what I would suggest: